 Now, on to my blog:

-The seventy-foot moving van arrived this morning (it’s an aggregator, transporting the possessions of different people all going in the same direction.)
+The seventy-foot moving van arrived this morning (an aggregator, transporting the possessions of different people all going in the same direction.)
 I’m getting ready to move from my house of forty-five years into a condo in an active, senior retirement community almost four hundred miles away.
 It’s a seismic change for me—scary and exciting all rolled into one.
 It’s a good thing I didn’t know how awful such an endeavor would be, or I don’t think I would have started it.

 I am a hoarder—not to be confused with a clutterer.
 My house is neat and clean.
 But, my closets, cupboards, cabinets, drawers, garage, and anywhere else you can stuff stuff are bursting with the things I’ve been saving for decades in case I might need them.
 You know what I mean; the minute you throw something away, it’s not a week later that you’ll be searching for it.